-Sarabeth Buckley received her B.S. in Biology and Environmental Science and a minor in English in 2012 from Tufts University.
+Sarabeth Buckley received her B.S. in Biology and Environmental Science and got a minor in English in 2012 from Tufts University.
 At Tufts she completed a senior thesis on the effect of different water treatments on the chemical content of plants.
-She also carried out a research project in Costa Rica on the effect of seasons on the total phenolic concentration of three species.
-During this time, she also studied blooms of cyanobacteria and methods for detecting them at the Massachusetts Department of Environmental Protection.
-In between her undergraduate and graduate work, she continued to work at Tufts and began to work in the Fulweiler Lab helping with various projects looking at the nitrogen cycle and learning lab techniques.
-In 2013 she received an honorable mention from the NSF Graduate Research Fellowship program.
-She began her Ph.D. at Boston University in 2013 where she hopes to study harmful algal blooms in coastal systems.
+She also carried out a research project in Costa Rica on the effect of seasons on the total phenolic concentration of three genera and studied blooms of cyanobacteria and methods for detecting them at the Massachusetts Department of Environmental Protection.
+In 2013 she began her Ph.D. at Boston University and received an honorable mention from the NSF Graduate Research Fellowship.
+She is now measuring sediment accretion rates, litter decomposition rates, and respiration rates in salt marshes around the Long Island Sound in order to determine whether these marshes are keeping up with sea level rise.
+She is also interested in carbon sequestration and harmful algal blooms.
+Additionally, Sarabeth is on the officer board for Boston University’s Graduate Women in Science and Engineering and is the Lead Coordinator for the Science Girl’s Club.

 Hollie Emery graduated with a B.S. in Biology from the University of Massachusetts, Boston in 2009.
 While there, she completed a senior thesis examining the interactive effects of altered precipitation and warming on soil moisture at the Boston-Area Climate Experiment.
 After graduating, she continued working at the BACE as a research assistant, and extended her soil moisture research by relating it to changes to plant communities.
 Hollie is now a Ph.D. student at BU, where she has been investigating how human impacts (e.g. tidal restriction and restoration, invasive species) alter greenhouse gas fluxes in salt marshes.
 This spring she ventured to Puerto Rico to work with Brita Jessen (a Ph.D. student at GSO/URI) on her mangrove nitrogen fertilization experiment.
 Hollie has recently been awarded the National Park Service George M. Wright Climate Change Fellowship and the Joshua A. Nickerson Conservation Fellowship to study the effects of precipitation intensification on salt marsh carbon sequestration and nitrogen removal processes.